Rivalakmalll/Music-Player/README.md

 # Music-Player Base Html, Css, Java Script

-If you want run this source run use live do not run as local disk
+If you want run this source run use live  Host do not run as Debug

-#How To put more song?
+#How To put more song And Picture Song?

 -Find sond u want to put inside
 -Open Index.js